MDCarrasco/OCR_P2/README.md

 Below, an example of a book page url inside a category's page:
 > <img width="956" alt="CategoryBookLink" src="https://user-images.githubusercontent.com/50454011/101606412-a86d9980-3a03-11eb-8c99-a3e63c4b5c47.png">

-The dictionnary filler then proceeds to do the scraping of every data we need to be seeing in the csv file:
+The dictionnary filler then proceeds to do the scraping of every data we need to be seeing in the csv file from every book page one by one.
+Again, example below:
 > <img width="956" alt="BookPage" src="https://user-images.githubusercontent.com/50454011/101608958-ac4eeb00-3a06-11eb-81e6-e76bd911ce66.png">

 - Caption/CSV headers